 On the other hand, many dentists work multiple part-time jobs!
 So while the increase in part-time positions may make it seem like new dentists want to work fewer hours, this may be a false impression.
 It may actually be the exact opposite; by seeking multiple part-time positions, they may have found a way to work more hours overall, increasing their income without running afoul of limitations in their practice.
 This also allows for more flexibility and a bit of a change in scenery to help avoid workplace burnout.

 There Are Still Advantages to Working Full-Time

 Of course, part-time gigs aren’t the answer for everyone.
 There are still benefits to taking a full-time job, not least of which are… benefits!
 As mentioned earlier, some practices with fewer scruples may prefer part-time workers so they don’t have to offer a benefits package.
-For those who can, however, working full-time may mean health coverage, retirement savings, and even student loan payback assistance.
+For those who can, however, working full-time may mean health coverage and retirement savings.

 Full-time work also allows you to find your groove much easier than the inconsistency of part-time work.
 With a full schedule, many dentists find their flow in no time.
 A consistent full-time work schedule means closer relationships with your team.
 Especially for four-handed dentistry, there is just no substitute for time in the chair alongside your favorite assistant to help your workday go smoothly.
 Full-time work likewise allows you to build a sense of ownership in your role, whether it’s as an associate or a practice owner, and perfect your skillset much faster when you’re fresh out of school.